Friday, November 22, 2013 / 9 a.m.- 4:30 p.m.

-The conference will educate judges, attorneys, social workers, educators, care providers, and other interested persons on these scientific developments and how they can be used to identify and treat troubled youths who may be at risk for engaging in rampage violence.
+The conference educated judges, attorneys, social workers, educators, care providers, and other interested persons on these scientific developments and how they can be used to identify and treat troubled youths who may be at risk for engaging in rampage violence.

 The Center for Law, Science & Innovation at Arizona State University

 The United States District Court for the District of Arizona